Fundamental Stealthiness-Distortion Tradeoffs in Dynamical Systems under Injection Attacks: A Power Spectral Analysis: Conclusion

 \section{Conclusion}

-In this paper, we have presented the fundamental stealthiness-distortion tradeoffs of linear Gaussian open-loop dynamical systems and (closed-loop) feedback control systems under data injection attacks, and explicit formulas have been obtained in terms of power spectra that characterize analytically the stealthiness-distortion tradeoffs as well as the properties of the worst-case attacks.
-Potential future research directions include the investigation of such tradeoffs for state estimation systems.
+In this paper, we have presented the fundamental stealthiness-distortion tradeoffs of linear Gaussian dynamical systems under data injection attacks, and explicit formulas have been obtained in terms of power spectra that characterize analytically the stealthiness-distortion tradeoffs as well as the properties of the worst-case attacks.
+Potential future research directions include investigating of such tradeoffs for state estimation systems, as well as examining the security-privacy tradeoff (see, e.g., \cite{farokhi2018security, Fang21ACC2}).